santiagosayshey/DigiBrain/Content/Philosophy/Moral Problems/Exams/Exam 1.md

 Scenario: A doctor has agreed to meet with a friend for lunch, but on the way there, encounters a car crash that requires their immediate medical assistance.
 The doctor decides to stay and provide medical attention but in doing so, breaks their promise to meet with their friend.

-This action provides a greater overall utility, i.e. potentially saving a life over keeping a promise.
-Act utilitarianism judges this as the correct moral choice.
+This action provides a greater overall utility to society and would therefore be judged as morally correct by act utilitarianism. justifies this intuitively; potentially saving a life is more important than keeping a promise.
+On the other hand,